 Wyoming is the least populated state in the U.S., leaving a lot of room for things like skiing and snowboarding in Jackson Hole, exploring the Teton Range, and Yellowstone.
 The perfect Wyoming road trip hits all three of these spots.
 This adventure spans about 100 miles and takes six days*:

 - Yellowstone National Park: Spend two days here to catch an eruption from Old Faithful, see Steamboat Geyser (the tallest geyser in the world), check out the travertine terraces of Mammoth Hot Springs, and visit two of Yellowstone’s best waterfalls: Lower Falls (which is nearly twice the height of Niagara Falls) and Tower Fall.
+You can see them all on a full-day tour.

 - Jackson Hole: 25 miles past Grand Teton is Jackson Hole, where you can ski in the winter or take the Jackson Hole Aerial Tram up the mountain in the summer, as well as visit the National Museum of Wildlife Art, which houses works by Andy Warhol and Georgia O’Keeffe.